klauza/noble-leaders/README.md

 ### games

-**snake** - project created by [Christopher Okhravi](https://www.youtube.com/channel/UCbF-4yQQAWw-UnuCd2Azfzg), however I've added few features i.e obstacles, function to prevent apple from spawning on obstacles, score counter
+**snake** - project created by [Christopher Okhravi](https://www.youtube.com/channel/UCbF-4yQQAWw-UnuCd2Azfzg), however I've added few features: obstacles, a function to prevent an apple from spawning on obstacles and a score counter.

 ### images